alejandroaviles/fkpt/README.md

-HS is the only model implemented so far.
-It is straightforward to do it for other MG models, hope I can find the time to do it soon.
+HS is the only modified gravity model implemented so far.
+It is straightforward to do it for other models, hope I can find the time to do it soon.
 Contact me if you have questions about how to do it.